Learn how to save money in UK and with little effort and big results!

 Each year, it’s easy to get those two mixed up, isn’t it?
 We always plan on improving our finances, particularly after an expensive Christmas period, but as the year progresses it is easy to lose focus.
 Why not make 2020 different?

 Use these “how-to” save money tips for 2020 from the leading UK Money Bloggers.
 They each provide their best tip for 2020 for you to follow below, so you can save money the easy way:

 Automate your savings.

-Claire Graves from The money freak advises that “Setting up a standing order to go from your current account on the day you get paid” is the best way of automating your savings.
-Marie Ellis from www.brokegirlinthecity.com also recommends saving £25 a week.
+Adam from Money Savvy Daddy recommends to “set up a monthly standing order, the day you get paid.
+It’s the best way of automating your savings.
+Another option is to use automated savings apps like Chip“.
+Marie Ellis from Broke girl in the city also “recommends saving £25 a week”.
 It doesn’t sound much, but over a year that amounts to £1,300, not bad at all!

 Laura Dempster from thrifty Londoner recommends “to ‘Pay yourself first,’ where you put your saving money aside (preferably into a separate account) as soon as you are paid at the end of the month”.

 As you can see there are a lot of ways to save money whether you live in the UK or any other country.
 If it’s inspiration you need, keep reading for a lot more ideas.

 Clear your debts with highest interest rates first